siwill22/GPlatesReconstructionModel/doc/GPlatesReconstructionModel_ReconstructionModel.rst

 ReconstructionModel
 ===================

-This section documents the Python functions and classes that make up the public interface of the *GPlatesReconstructionModel* package.
+This section documents the Python functions and classes that make up the public interface of the *ReconstructionModel* class.

 .. contents::
    :local: